Icinga/icinga2/doc/22-migrating-from-icinga-1x.md

 ### <a id="differences-1x-2-async-event-execution"></a> Asynchronous Event Execution

-Unlike Icinga 1.x, Icinga 2 does not block when it waits for a command being executed - be it a check, notification, event handler, performance data writing update, etc.
-That way you'll recognize low to zero (check) latencies with Icinga 2.
+Unlike Icinga 1.x, Icinga 2 does not block when it's waiting for a command being executed -- whether if it's a check, a notification, an event handler, a performance data writing update, etc. That way you'll recognize low to zero (check) latencies with Icinga 2.

 ### <a id="differences-1x-2-checks"></a> Checks